-Task 1: Management of the Transportation Planning Process
+Task 1:Management of the Transportation Planning Process

-Staff & Task Management: RiverCOG will manage staff and program resources in a manner appropriate to ensure all tasks in the work program are completed in accordance with the work task descriptions contained in the UPWP, in accordance with FHWA and FTA regulations, and in accordance with any third party contracts executed by RiverCOG.
+Staff & Task Management: RiverCOG will manage, staff, and program resources in a manner appropriate to ensure all tasks in the work program are completed in accordance with the work task descriptions contained in the UPWP, in accordance with FHWA and FTA regulations, and in accordance with any third party contracts executed by RiverCOG.
 RiverCOG will also assure that proper reports on program progress and financial status are provided to all funding agencies.
 Budgeting: RiverCOG has established fiscal and management procedures to integrate RiverCOG's UPWP activity into RiverCOG's overall budget, accounting and program processes.

 Audits: RiverCOG engages an independent Certified Public Accountant to prepare an annual audit.
 It is delivered to CTDOT for its review and approval.
 This audit shall be performed in accordance with OMB Circular A-128, Audits of State and Local Governments.
 MPO Certification Review: RiverCOG will continue to modify the work programs and deliverables to maintain positive conclusions and recommended practices and deliverables as listed in MPO certification reviews.

-Anticipated Dates for Completion of Products (unless labeled as ongoing) is noted in the timeline
+Anticipated Dates for Completion of Products is noted in the timeline.

 PRODUCTS TIMELINE

-1. Unified Planning Work Program MAY 2021
+1. Unified Planning Work Program MAY 2023

-2. DOT-RiverCOG Agreement JUNE 2021
+2. DOT-RiverCOG Agreement JUNE 2023

-3. Quarterly program progress reports ONGOING
+3. Quarterly program progress reports

-(Including Title VI activity report)
+(Including Title VI activity report) OCT/JAN/APR/JULY FY 22/23

 Audit reports for FHWA, FTA, and CTDOT

 funded projects.
-ONGOING
+FY 22/23

 5. Updates to information and data for

-Environmental Justice and Title VI ONGOING
+Environmental Justice and Title VI FY 22/23

 6. Coordinate and work on cooperative planning structure

 with New Haven and Hartford TMA to streamline CTDOT

 capital planning and project coordination.
-ONGOING

-7. Approve new Affirmative Action Plan 1 st QTR FY 2020
+FY 22/23

-8. Implement and periodically review Affirmative Action Plan ONGOING
+7. Implement and periodically review Affirmative Action Plan FY 22/23